« View All Posts

 The program is designed to improve safety on the roads.

-Any driver that has a commercial driver’s license (CDL) or a commercial learner’s permit (CLP) is covered by the Clearinghouse.
+Any driver with a commercial driver’s license (CDL) or a commercial learner’s permit (CLP) is covered by the Clearinghouse.

-Failed drug or alcohol screenings collected prior to January 6, 2020 aren’t in the system.
+Failed drug or alcohol screenings collected before January 6, 2020, aren’t in the system.

 TruckSilhouette